-WalshStreet Inc. has answers to "Frequently Asked Questions"
+WalshStreet Appraisals has answers to "Frequently Asked Questions"

 Define the term "Appraisal"

-How is an appraiser different than a home inspector?
+How is an appraisal different than a home inspection?

-Upon completion of the report, what guarantee is there that the value indicated is trustworthy?
+Once the assignment has been delivered, what assurance is there that the value conclusion is veritable?

 How are appraisers certified?

-Where does WalshStreet Inc. get the information used to estimate values in Los Angeles County or other areas?
+Where does WalshStreet Appraisals get the data used to estimate values in Los Angeles County or other areas?